monishagopalan/credit-rating-forecast/README.md

-# Machine Learning Models for Corporate Credit Rating Forecasts
+# Corporate Credit Rating Forecast using Machine Learning Methods

-Corporate credit ratings play a pivotal role in assessing a company's ability to meet its debt obligations.
-Credit rating agencies, such as Moodys, Fitch, and Standard and Poors, conduct thorough evaluations based on financial indicators extracted from balance sheets.
-These assessments are crucial for companies issuing bonds, providing investors with insights into a corporation's creditworthiness.
+> - **The Problem** Corpoarte credit ratings, issued by credit rating agencies like Standard and Poor's and Moody's, express the agency's opinion about the ability of a company to meet its debt obligations.
+Each agency applies its own methodology to measure creditworthiness and this assessment is an expensive and complicated process.
+Usually, the agencies take time to provide new ratings and update older ones.
+This causes delays in decision-making process for investors who use these ratings to assess their credit risk.

-The primary objective of this project is to leverage machine learning techniques to build predictive models capable of forecasting the credit rating that a company will receive.
-The insights gained can aid financial analysts, investors, and companies in making more informed decisions related to credit risk.
+> - **Solution** One solution to address delays would be to use the historical financial information of a company to build a predictive quantitative model capable of forecasting the credit rating that a company will receive.
+I employed machine learning techniques, creating classification models that quickly forecast credit ratings.
+> - **Applications** The insights gained can aid financial analysts, investors, and companies in making more informed and quick decisions related to credit risk.
+The classification methods used here can also be used to forecast other ratings like ESG Ratings.
+> - **Skills** Explored classification methods like XGBoost, RandomForest and techniques to address imbalance in datasets.
+[SMOTE Analysis]({% post_url 2023-12-26-smote %}) Also delved into Financial Ratios gaining knowledge on understanding a company's fiscal strength.

 ## Dataset